 How to Store Peanut Butter Fudge

-Yes!
-This fudge freezes beautifully.
-Place the squares in a freezer-safe bag or container, with parchment paper between layers to prevent sticking.
-Freeze for up to 3 months.
-To enjoy, let the fudge thaw at room temperature for 1-2 hours.
+Place in a freezer-safe bag or container with parchment paper between layers; freeze for up to 3 months.

 Yes, but be aware that natural peanut butter may separate and result in a slightly oilier texture.